Table of Contents[Hide][Show]

 The TSA website advises what food can be brought with you on your flight.
 This applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

-Turkish Airlines Carry-On Pet Policy
+Carry-On Pet Policy

 For pets traveling with you in the cabin, the weight of the animal and the crate must not exceed 8 kg.
 The crate can be a maximum of 23 cm (height) x 30 cm (width) x 40 cm (length).
-Turkish allows Cats, dogs and small singing birds (e.g., parakeets, canaries) to be transported in the cabin with the passenger.
+Turkish allows Cats, dogs, and small singing birds (e.g., parakeets, canaries) to be transported in the cabin with the passenger.

-- The bag must be well-ventilated and be big enough for your animal to stand up and turn around.
+- The bag must be well-ventilated and big enough for your animal to stand up and turn around.

 - The bag must fit in the area underneath the seat in front of you.